The Stars My Destination: Allusions

 Both quatrains are based on a poetic form that was popular in England and the United States during the 18th-to-mid-20th centuries, in which a person stated their name, country, city or town, and a religious homily (often, "Heaven's my destination") within the rhyming four-line structure (see book rhyme).
-This literary device had been previously used by James Joyce in A Portrait of the Artist as a Young Man.
+This literary device had been previously used by James Joyce in A Portrait of the Artist as a Young Man and M.R.
+James in A Warning to the Curious.

 Bester may have come across his title expression in the writings of John Whiteside Parsons, one of the fathers of modern rocketry, who was also a science fiction fan and occultist.
 In 1943, Parsons wrote: "Rocketry may not be my True Will, but it's one hell of a powerful drive.
 With Thelema as my goal and the stars my destination and my home, I have set my eyes on high".

 Bester's initial work on the book began in England, and he took the names for his characters from a UK telephone directory.
 As a result, many of the characters are named after British or Irish towns or other features: Gulliver Foyle (and his pseudonym, Fourmyle of Ceres), Robin Wednesbury, the Presteign clan, Regis Sheffield, Y'ang-Yeovil, Saul Dagenham, Sam Quatt, Rodger Kempsey, the Bo'ness and Uig ship underwriters.